Despite the status and wealth of those members of the

 art of rhetoric in which any Roman gentleman was trained.
 Germanus

-won the crowd over, and defeated the aristocratic arguments.
+won over the crowd, and defeated the aristocratic arguments.

 tribunicae potestatis) during his visit, and apparently miraculously

 healed his blind daughter .
 Although the use of the word tribunus

 as a military rank seems to be extremely loosely used in the Late Empire,

-on top of the evidence for the survival of Roman life at
+on top of the evidence for the survival of Roman life at Verulamium, there

-was now occupying a more locally granted appointment to help manage the city's defences.
+a more locally-granted an appointment to help manage the city's defences.

 Germanus would certainly know a legitimate officer when

 be believable.
-However tenuous the connection between the tribune's
+However tenuous may be the connection between the tribune's

-rank and his assumed position may be, it remains an enticing possibility.
+rank and his assumed position, it remains an enticing possibility.

 One wonders about the condition of the city, though.